 The Borg travel back in time intent on preventing Earth's first contact with an alien species.
-Captain Picard and his crew pursue them to ensure that Zefram Cochran makes his maiden flight reaching warp speed.
+Captain Picard and his crew pursue them to ensure that Zefram Cochrane makes his maiden flight reaching warp speed.

 In the twenty-fourth century, the crew of the U.S.S.
 Enterprise NCC-1701-E has been ordered to patrol the Romulan Neutral Zone by the Federation to avoid interference with their battle against the insidious Borg.
 Witnessing the loss of the battle, Captain Jean-Luc Picard ignores orders and takes command of the fleet engaging the Borg.
 But the Borg plan to travel back into the twenty-first century through a vortex with the intention to stop Earth's first contact with an alien race (the Vulcans).
 Following the Borg sphere, Picard and his crew realize that they have taken over the Enterprise in order to carry out their mission.
-Their only chance to do away with the Borg and their seductive Queen is to make sure that Zefram Cochran makes his famous faster-than-light travel to the stars.Written by
+Their only chance to do away with the Borg and their seductive Queen is to make sure that Zefram Cochrane makes his famous faster-than-light travel to the stars.Written by

 11 of 15 people found this review helpful.

 Was this review helpful to you?